mhuerster/fauxster/README.md

 This is a wrapper for the [HipsterIpsum API](http://hipsterjesus.com/), an alternative to Lorem Ipsum.

 It generates between 1 and 100 paragraphs of hipster-themed filler text.
+By default, paragraphs are separated by newline characters.

 ## Installation